-In terms of economic significance and financial value, the Capital Region is still well ahead of other areas.
-96 % of the industry's turnover is generated by companies located in Helsinki, Espoo and Vantaa (97 % in 2018).
-However, all major industry hubs have companies making more than €1 million annual turnover and all the regions have one or several examples of successful game studios.
+Regional capitals outside the Capital Region appear to be hotspots of the game industry in their respective regions.
+This trend reflects the general development of Finnish society, where cities with higher educational opportunities, such as universities and universities of applied sciences, are attractive to a younger, more game-oriented generation.
+In terms of economic significance and financial value, the Capital Region is still well ahead of other regions in Finland.
+As much as 92% of the industry's turnover is generated by companies located in thecapital region cities Helsinki, Espoo, and Vantaa (96% in 2020).
+However, all major Finnish industry hubs have companies with more than €1 million annual turnover, and all regions have one or several examples of successful game studios.

 A comprehensive, up to date list of active Finnish game studios can be found on the Neogames website.